You are here

 Learn the basics about the care of electronic records at our Managing Electronic Records workshop.

-Preserving Electronic Records in Colleges and Universities and Improving Electronic Records Programs in the SUNY System are two detailed resources intended for colleges and universities, but useful for any organization charged with managing electronic records.
+Improving Electronic Records Programs in the SUNY System is a detailed resource intended for colleges and universities, but useful for any organization charged with managing electronic records.

 Conducting a records inventory is the first step towards starting an electronic records management program.
 An inventory requires collecting pertinent data on all records, including electronic records systems, to analyze and use for planning.
 See Publication #76, Inventory and Planning: The First Steps in Records Management for instructions on inventorying electronic records.

 Electronic records inventories should include only major records systems; avoid inventorying files on individual hard drives.
 Use the inventory data to develop an electronic records needs assessment and program plan.
 To learn more about inventorying electronic records, attend our Electronic Records Inventory workshop.